ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/lib/templates/README.md

 ### `translations:upload`

-Uploads translation messages on the Transifex server.
-It allows the creation of translations for other languages by users using the Transifex platform.
+Uploads translation messages onto the Transifex server.
+It allows for the creation of translations into other languages by users using the Transifex platform.

-The task requires passing the URL to Transifex API.
+The task requires passing the URL to the Transifex API.
 Usually, it matches the following format: `https://www.transifex.com/api/2/project/[PROJECT_SLUG]`.

-To avoid passing the `--transifex` option every time when calls the command, you can store it in `package.json`, next to the `ckeditor5-package-tools translations:upload` command.
+To avoid passing the `--transifex` option every time when you call the command, you can store it in `package.json`, next to the `ckeditor5-package-tools translations:upload` command.

 Examples: